 We’ve done some research… and we’ve found the 6 most delicious recipes that couldn’t be easier (and affordable!) to make:

-Buy all ingredients at Tesco and get up to 7% back for your kids
+Buy all ingredients at Tesco and get 1% back for your kids

 – Sieve the flour and icing sugar into a bowl.
 Rub in the butter.
 Add the egg yolk and 2 tsp water and mix to a firm dough.
 Roll out onto a lightly floured board and use to line a 23cm (9in) loose-based, fluted tart tin.
 Chill for 15 minutes.

 – Heat the oven to gas 4, 180°C, fan 160°C. Bake the pastry case ‘blind’ for 15 minutes.
 Remove the paper and baking beans and cook for a further 10 minutes.
 Remove from the oven and leave to cool.

 – For the filling, beat together the butter and sugar.
 Beat in the eggs, one at a time, then stir in the ground almonds and almond extract.
 Spread the jam over the base of the pastry case.
 Spread the almond filling evenly on top, then sprinkle over the flaked almonds.
 Bake for 35–40 minutes until the filling is firm and golden brown.
 Dust with icing sugar to serve.

 Buy all ingredients at Waitrose and get up to £3 back for your kids

 – Preheat the oven to 180 ̊C, gas mark 4.
 Grease and line the bases of 2 x 20cm sandwich tins.
 Use electric beaters to cream the butter and sugar together until light and fluffy.
 Add the eggs one at a time, beating well between each.
 Stir through the vanilla and lemon zest.